Back to Blog

 Selection Guide

-Default: 6061-T6 Unless specific requirements push you elsewhere, start here.
-Available, affordable, versatile.
+Default: 6061-T6.
+Unless specific requirements push you elsewhere, start here.
+It’s available, affordable, and versatile enough for most applications.

-Flatness critical → MIC-6 For fixtures, tooling, and precision bases where distortion is unacceptable.
-Accept the strength and cost trade-offs.
+Flatness critical means MIC-6.
+For fixtures, tooling, and precision bases where distortion is unacceptable, MIC-6 is the answer.
+Accept the strength and cost trade-offs as the price of stability.

-Cost-critical structural → 6061-T6 Even if 7075 works, 6061 might be adequate with modest design changes.
+Cost-critical structural applications point back to 6061-T6.
+Even if 7075 works from a strength standpoint, 6061 might be adequate with modest design changes like increased section thickness.
 Run the calculations before paying the premium.

 Machining Notes